ppotluri30/ml_pipeline_v3/inference_container/BACKPRESSURE_NOTES.md

 # Inference Backpressure Validation Notes

+> **Update (2025-01-05):** The inference service no longer uses a local queue or process pool.
+The notes below are retained for historical reference when bounded-queue mode was active; they do not reflect the current synchronous inference path.

 Date: 2025-10-09
 Scope: HTTP /predict bounded-queue behavior under Locust load; quick log scan for backpressure signals.
 Kafka-consumer backpressure not exercised in this run.